RosieTrainor/BookShelf/README.md

 Using AI in this project sped up development:

 Less interruptions to workflow:
--- Rather than having to search for syntax errors in large code sections, I could highlight and ask copilot.
+-- Rather than having to search for syntax errors in large code sections, I could highlight and ask Copilot.
 -- Rather than searching the internet for style rules, bootstrap classes, or Django template filters, I could ask Copilot.

 Faster access to resources: